ThisIsNotANamepng/blog/research/AppliedInformationWarfare.md

 ## Population Control

 Examples of restricting access to certain information or media to a local populace (China, Russia)

-## Dissent Operations

-Examples of operations sowing conflicting information, in order to make participants of a group distrust each other

 ## Health Operations